Mgallimore88/slider_puzzle/practice_area/README.md

 (x,y), which just tells the constructor what dimension the 1d list should fit into, because for example a 20*30 or a 30*20 image will contain the same amount of pixels.
 That's what the key is there for I think.

+Setting a pixel from one image to be the same as a pixel in another image is as simple as

+first_image[x, y] = second_image[x, y]

+You need to make a constructor to index into the array like this: suppose width = 50, height = 100: for x in range(width):
+    for y in range(height):
+        index = x + y * width # this is optional - it is the index into the pixels first_image[x, y] = second_image[x, y]

+the object being exchanged is the colour value of a pixel.
+Just remember to load_pixel on both images.